crazydevlegend/wolfram-automaton/README.md

 - **Generate Cellular Automata**: Create cellular automata patterns by specifying a rule number and the number of steps to generate.
 - **Wolfram Alpha API Integration**: Utilizes the Wolfram Alpha API to compute cellular automata, showcasing how to interact with external APIs in Python.
 - **Environment Variable Support**: Safely stores and accesses the Wolfram Alpha API key using environment variables.
+- **Command Line Arguments**: Allows users to specify the rule number and the number of steps for the automaton generation through command line arguments.

 ## Prerequisites